BlogSpam-Net/blogspam.js/README.md

 Spam tests will return a HTTP 403 response, with an explaination.

-Valid comments will receive a HTTP 200 response, with the message "OK.
+Valid comments will receive a HTTP 200 response, with the message "OK".